Modality Gap-Driven Subspace Alignment Training Paradigm For Multimodal Large Language Models: Modality Gap Phenomenon: Structural Causes

-This appendix section explains why a modality gap exists at all in the setting studied in Section 3.
-We emphasize structural necessity: the modality gap is not merely a consequence of dataset imperfections, but a consequence of three architectural constraints that jointly create a persistent \textbf{null channel} where the modality gap can survive.
+This appendix explains why a modality gap can persist in the contrastive dual-encoder setting studied in Sec.~\ref{sec:modality_gap}.
+The key point is that the gap is not merely a consequence of noisy data or imperfect optimization.
+Rather, it is enabled by the interaction of three structural factors: dual-encoder isolation, spherical normalization, and dot-product contrastive supervision.
+Together, these factors create a weakly controlled channel in which the orthogonal component of the gap can survive late into training.